anewton1998/draft-regext-ext-json-media-type/draft-regext-ext-json.md

 a new RDAP extensions for JSContact.

-Changing how the content of a resource is conveyed is called content negotiation and is discussed in detail in RFC 9110 using media types.
+Changing how the content of a resource is conveyed is called content negotiation and is discussed in detail in [@?RFC9110] using media types.

 Readers should note that protocol design is not a "priestly affair" in which architectural violations are strictly forbidden.
 Every design decision is a trade-off.
 However, following